SocksTheWolf/AntiScamBot/docs/bot.md

 To stop this from happening, we share bans, so that the scammers are unable to contact anyone.

 ## What is this in a nutshell?

 Think of this as a glorified shared ban list with auditing and public logging.
-This is the source code of said project.
-It requires a discord server to run.
-Socks currently hosts an instance for free that you can use, by joining the project discord.
+Socks currently hosts an instance for free that you can use, by joining [the project discord](/discord).

 ## FAQ:
 ---